NC3-LU/MOSP/README.md

 ## Presentation

-[MOSP](https://github.com/CASES-LU/MOSP) is a platform to create, edit and share JSON objects.
+[MOSP](https://github.com/CASES-LU/MOSP) is a platform for creating, editing and sharing JSON objects of any type.

 The goal is to gather security related JSON objects, in the first place aimed to be used with [MONARC](https://github.com/monarc-project/MonarcAppFO).
-You can use any available schemas in order to create new JSON objects.
+You can use any available schemas in order to create new JSON objects or you can create new JSON schemas.

+It is possible to interact with MOSP programmatically thanks to its API.

 You can have a look at [official instance](https://objects.monarc.lu) operated by [CASES](https://github.com/CASES-LU).
 And as example the